 While we strive to deliver exceptional comfort and service to each guest, we continue to incorporate newer products and eco-friendly practices to ensure the health and safety of our guests and that the natural beauty of South Florida is preserved for future generations to visit and enjoy.

-Present practices include use of tropical xeriscaping throughout the property, recycling partnerships within our City and Clean the World Progam, addition of energy efficient appliances and HVAC, water saving feautures,and the continuing conversion to LED lighting.
+Present practices include use of tropical xeriscaping throughout the property, recycling partnerships within our City and Clean the World Progam, addition of energy efficient appliances and high SEER HVAC, water saving feautures, and our continuing conversion to LED lighting.

-Here at the Casa Grandview we encourage our guests to indulge in the amenities offered at the inn “guilt free” as a means to renew and restore their own personal energy which is often depleted from the demands of everyday life.
+At Casa Grandview we encourage our guests to indulge in the amenities offered at the Inn “guilt free” as a means to renew and restore their own personal energy which is often depleted from the demands of everyday life.

 Charleston Cottage: The new standing seam metal roof is considered a somewhat of a lifetime roof, and can withstand winds over 120 miles per hour!
-While replacing one’s asphalt shingle roof is not big news, what is:
+While replacing one’s asphalt shingle roof is not big news, what is "big news" is:

-• Building local partnerships with other inns and businesses to strengthen business relationships and the sense of "community" and to effect positive awareness and practice changes toward the protection of our natural resources, local culture and the environment;
+• Building partnerships with other inns and businesses to strengthen business relationships and a sense of "community" and to effect positive awareness and practice changes toward the protection of our natural resources, local culture, and our environment

 • Use of dimmable lights and timers throughout common areas